strumer69/Art_of_HPC/README.md

 ### Exercise 3.2.
 Let each process compute a random number, and compute the sum of these numbers using the MPI_Allreduce routine.
 * ξ = ∑ xi --> answer: ex3.2.cpp

-* Each process then scales its value by this sum. -->  xi ′ ← xi/ξ
+* Each process then scales its value by this sum. -->  xi ′ ← xi/ξ --> answer: ex3.2.1.cpp
 * Compute the sum of the scaled numbers --> ξ ′ = ∑ xi ′ and check that it is 1.